 - Provide support for the establishment of community-based water management and pasture management groups.

-- Support the reduction of violence, tension and strengthen social cohesion at community levels through ‘peace dividend’ projects.
+- Violence and tensions will be reduced and social cohesion strengthened at community levels through ‘peace dividend’ projects.

 - Develop and disseminate strategic messages on tolerance, peace, non-violence and interdependence in cooperation with communities utilizing various media and social communication platforms.